Encode-guidelines/guidelines/docs/database.md

-of the modules themselves: the same reference frameworks were used for the competence questionnaires and open badges distributed to participants at the end of the workshops organised by the project as registered in the descriptions of the [<u>ENCODE Learning Outcomes and Competences</u>](https://site.unibo.it/encode/en/training-events)of each training event.
+of the modules themselves: the same reference frameworks were used for the competence questionnaires and open badges distributed to participants at the end of the workshops organised by the project as registered in the descriptions of the [ENCODE Learning Outcomes and Competences](https://site.unibo.it/encode/en/training-events)of each training event.
 On the classification of competences and areas of competence acquisition, see [2.2.](docs/competences.md) on how we devised the competences.